 Life tends to throw you off cliffs.
-Normally metaphorically, but I had the experience of the downward free fall off a three story cliff and lived to tell the tale.
+Normally metaphorically, but I had the experience of the downward free fall off a three or four story cliff and lived to tell the tale.

 The sublime force of gravity pulled me towards the earth as I stepped over the ledge, mistakenly plunging my foot and body into nothingness.
 Watching the student on a bike in front of me, I neglected my own sense of heightened awareness on the bike and when I intended to stop, I fell instead.